Machine Gun Kelly (musician): 2020–2023: Tickets to My Downfall and Mainstream Sellout

-On November 22, 2020, after his performance at the AMAs, Baker announced his album Tickets to My Downfall was going to be turned into a "first if it’s kind musical film experience" titled Downfalls High which will air in January 2021.
+On November 22, 2020, after his performance at the AMAs, Baker announced his album Tickets to My Downfall was going to be turned into a "first of its kind musical film experience" titled Downfalls High which aired in January 2021.
 On November 30, 2020, Yungblud announced on Twitter he'll be releasing a new collaboration featuring Baker and Travis Barker titled "Acting Like That".
 On January 15, 2021, Baker released Downfalls High on his Facebook page followed by a release to YouTube on January 18.
 Directed by Baker and Mod Sun and narrated by Baker and Barker, the film stars Chase Hudson and Sydney Sweeney as teenage lovers in what Baker described as a "pop-punk [version of] Grease".
 Iann Dior, Phem, Jxdn, and Trippie Redd, also make appearances.

 On March 12, 2021, he released the single "DayWalker" featuring Corpse Husband.
 On April 29, he released the single "Love Race" featuring Kellin Quinn, the pair's third collaboration.

-On August 9, 2021, he announced that his next album would be titled Born with Horns, and would be another collaborative project with Barker.
+On August 9, 2021, he announced that his next album would be titled Born with Horns and would be another collaborative project with Barker.
 The first single, "Papercuts", was released on August 11.
 On January 30, 2022, he posted a preview of a collaboration with singer Willow titled "Emo Girl".

-On August 26, 2021, it was announced that he would star in and co-direct the film Good Mourning, alongside Mod Sun, Dove Cameron, Megan Fox and Becky G. On February 5, 2022, Machine Gun Kelly performed during the 2022 NHL All-Star Game halftime show in Las Vegas.
+On August 26, 2021, it was announced that he would star in and co-direct the film Good Mourning, alongside Mod Sun, Dove Cameron, Megan Fox and Becky G. On February 5, 2022, MGK performed during the 2022 NHL All-Star Game halftime show in Las Vegas.

-On January 31, 2022, Kelly announced that the album had been retitled to Mainstream Sellout.
+On January 31, 2022, he announced that the album had been retitled to Mainstream Sellout.
+Critical reception was mixed.

+2024-present: Genre: Sadboy and Lost Americana

+On March 23, 2024, Baker, alongside rapper Trippie Redd, announced a collaborative extended play titled Genre: Sadboy, which would release on March 29.
+Two singles were released for the EP: "Lost Boys" and "Beauty".
+The duo performed two free concerts to promote the release, which took place April 2 at Irving Plaza in New York City, and April 4 at the Bluestone in Columbus, Ohio.

+On May 6, 2025, Baker released a freestyle rap cover over NSYNC's song "Bye Bye Bye", where he teased that his next single would be a pop song.
+A few weeks later, on May 23, he released the single "Cliché".
+On June 10, he announced that the album was named Lost Americana and would be released on August 8, with one of his idols, Bob Dylan, narrating over the album trailer.

+On October 16, 2025, it was announced MGK would be performing at halftime at the Canadian Football League's 112th Grey Cup in Winnipeg, Manitoba.